mochajs/mocha/docs/index.md

 - **JavaScript**: Create a `.mocharc.js` in your project's root directory, and export an object (`module.exports = {/* ... */}`) containing your configuration.
 - **YAML**: Create a `.mocharc.yaml` (or `.mocharc.yml`) in your project's root directory.
 - **JSON**: Create a `.mocharc.json` in your project's root directory.
-Comments--while not valid JSON--are allowed in this file, and will be ignored by Mocha.
+Comments &mdash; while not valid JSON &mdash; are allowed in this file, and will be ignored by Mocha.
 - **`package.json`**: Create a `mocha` property in your project's `package.json`.

 Mocha suggests using one of the above strategies for configuration instead of the legacy `mocha.opts` format.